toolboc/RetroArch-AI-with-IoTEdge/README.md

 # RetroArch-AI-with-IoTEdge
-Using IoTEdge with Cognitive Services Containers to enhance Retro Video Games 🎮
+Using [IoTEdge](https://docs.microsoft.com/en-us/azure/iot-edge/?wt.mc_id=RetroArchAIwithIoTEdge-github-pdecarlo) with [Cognitive Services Containers](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-container-support?wt.mc_id=RetroArchAIwithIoTEdge-github-pdecarlo) to enhance Retro Video Games 🎮

-This project attempts leverages AI services running side-by-side [Retroarch](https://www.retroarch.com/) on top of [Lakka](www.lakka.tv/
-) through the use of containers to allow for interesting interactions with Retroarch in a modular and remotely configurable fashion.
+This project uses AI services running side-by-side [Retroarch](https://www.retroarch.com/) on top of [Lakka](www.lakka.tv/ ) through the use of containers to allow for interesting interactions with Retroarch in a modular and remotely configurable fashion.

 ## Current Modules